 Charmingly low-key and vibrant with culture, the archipelago of Tonga is a destination where immersion in daily life is the main attraction.
 Island time is a given, tourist traps are nonexistent, and the friendly locals are more than happy to demonstrate how to relax into their leisurely pace of living.
 The region’s volcanic history is evident in Tonga’s stunning sea caves, where scuba diving is a must.
 Float free through crystal water, where you might be lucky enough to meet a sea turtle or hear the whale song of the local humpbacks.

 Fijians traditionally use dance and song to relay stories in a practice known as meke.
 The performance could be a graceful fan dance or a heartpounding war whoop from fearsome warriors – but don’t let the latter fool you.
-Fijians are known as the friendliest folk in the world, and beaming smiles and joyful cries of ‘bula!’ will accompany you throughout these exquisite islands.
+They are known as the friendliest folk in the world, and beaming smiles and joyful cries of ‘bula!’ will accompany you throughout thes islands of Fiji

 French Polynesia’s islands are flung like a scattering of jewels across the waters of the South Pacific, each more beautiful than the last.
 Tahiti, Bora Bora and Moorea hardly need an introduction; the scenes of enchanting overwater bungalows and luscious waterfalls feature in the daydreams of many.
 Meanwhile, the archipelago’s